deschler/django-modeltranslation/docs/modeltranslation/admin.rst

     admin.site.register(News, NewsAdmin)

-Tweaks applied to the admin
+Tweaks Applied to the Admin
 ---------------------------

 formfield_for_dbfield